Verge Launches into Future of Precision Ag

 “Autonomous ag equipment is obviously where the big manufacturers are heading.
 It includes everything from retrofits like SmartAg all the way to fully autonomous implements at John Deere and Case and others.
 That’s on the horizon, and we have it as one of the three legs in Launch Pad.

-Acton says the grower can plan how to deal with slope, obstacles, machine size, crops or any other factor affecting the efficiency of field operations.
+Acton says the farmer can plan how to deal with slope, obstacles, machine size, crops or any other factor affecting the efficiency of field operations.

 “He says the net result is reduced fuel consumption, less hours on implements and reduced inputs.
 More efficient use of equipment also means less time spent seeding, spraying and harvest.

-“Growers get more done in the same operational windows.
-After the harvest of 2019, folks are seriously looking at how to get more work done in the same operational window.
+“Farmers get more done in the same operational windows.
+After the harvest of 2019, folks are seriously looking at how to get more work done in the same operational window.”

 “As for autonomous equipment, we’re already equipped.
 It’s built into Launch Pad.
 Once autonomous machines arrive, they need to bridge the gap to the conventional world.
 They need to interact with today’s world.
 That’s what Launch Pad specializes in.
 It will be available in 2020.”

-“A lot of people don’t know that First Pass also considers topography, slope and erosion.
+“A lot of people don’t know that Launch Pad also considers topography, slope and erosion.
 With our customers in the southern U.S. and South America, the interaction between implement operational direction and erosion are major considerations.”

 Original Source: The Western Producer